ahochsteger/gmail-processor/README.md

 4. Replace the content of the created file Code.gs with the provided [Code.gs](https://github.com/ahochsteger/gmail2gdrive/blob/master/Code.gs) and save the changes.
 5. Create a new script file with the name 'Config' and replace its content with the provided [Config.gs](https://github.com/ahochsteger/gmail2gdrive/blob/master/Config.gs) and save the changes.
 6. Adjust the configuration to your needs.
 It is recommended to restrict the timeframe using 'newerThan' to prevent running into API quotas by Google.
-7. Test the script by manually executing the function performGmail2GDrive.
+7. Test the script by manually executing the function perform `Gmail2GDrive`.
 8. Create a time based trigger which periodically executes 'Gmail2GDrive' (e.g. once per day) to automatically organize your Gmail attachments within Google Drive.